AnastasiaUstimkina/topic-model/README.md

 | topicWordsNum|	the number of top words of each topic
 | docTopicDisFilePath	|the file path to output document-topic distribution
 | topicWordDistributionthe |file path to output topic-word distribution
-| dictionaryFilePa	|the file path to output dictionary
+| dictionaryFilePath	|the file path to output dictionary
-| topicsFilePathe |file path to output top words of each topic
+| topicsFilePath |file path to output top words of each topic

 #### Format of inputs:
 In the dataset file, each line represents a document.